slavkoss/fwphp/readme.md

 <br /><br /><br />
 B12phpfw is based on ideas in many tutorials eg next few are among best (but also on some ideas in best PHP frameworks Laravel, Simfony, Yii, Phalcon...) .
-I did much simpler B12phpfw code based on ideas in Jazeb Akram CMS blog and Mini3 PHP fw.
-Books about PHP are not so good.
+I did much simpler B12phpfw code based on ideas in Jazeb Akram CMS blog - **pages design** and Mini3 PHP fw - **code skeleton**, routing.
+Books about PHP code examples are not so good.

 1. CMS blog Video (7.7 GB) Jazeb Akram : Udemy - The Complete PHP MYSQL Professional Course with 5 Projects - **rare not to simple tutorial**.
 Similar is video (12.3 GB) Edwin_Diaz_PHP for Beginners - Become a PHP Master - CMS Project.
 Also some other videos - so seems they are **best/simplest page designs** (not code skeletons) for CMS blog  ee posts, messages.
-Videos are huge for commercial reasons to reach higher num_of_GB ee $/GB but there is not best code - older programming style.
+Videos are huge for commercial reasons to reach higher num_of_GB ee $/GB but there is not best code - there is older programming style.

-2.  [**Mini3**](https://github.com/slavkoss/fwphp/tree/master/fwphp/glomodul/adrs) (Mini3 PHP fw [https://github.com/panique/mini3](https://github.com/panique/mini3) - rare not to simple module but could have more functionality.
+2.  [**Mini3**](https://github.com/slavkoss/fwphp/tree/master/fwphp/glomodul/adrs) (Mini3 PHP fw [https://github.com/panique/mini3](https://github.com/panique/mini3) - rare not to simple one table module but could have more functionality.

-3.  /glomodul/z_examples/MVC_FW/hcstudio_easy/public/  to simple fw example but good code for learning PHP (only Read of CRUD), explained Middleware.
-To complicated routing and Middleware.
+3.  /glomodul/z_examples/MVC_FW/hcstudio_easy/public/  to simple fw example but good code for learning PHP (only Read of CRUD), explained **Middleware**.
+To complicated routing and Middleware, so it is not easy !

 4.  https://github.com/ngrt/MVC_todo Code is explained in this article blog 2017.12.17: https://medium.com/@noufel.gouirhate/create-your-own-mvc-framework-in-php-af7bd1f0ca19
 5.  https://dev.to/jorgecc/a-minimalist-mvc-project-using-php-and-without-a-framework-4pd8